These 40+ questions are listed in the frequency by which they are asked:

 A. Being able to reach patients is extremely important, especially when it involves time sensitive lab results.
 Not having all 3 will disqualify you from becoming our patient.

-26. How long has Dr. Coker been in practice ?
+30. How long has Dr. Coker been a physician ?

 A. Since June 2000.